AndreGtz/andregtz.github.io-blog/_posts/2017-03-15-how-to-actually-build-your-awesome-website-for-15.md

 excerpt_separator: <!--more-->
 ---

-> Your success is completely determined by how you use your mind,
+> <span>"</span>Your success is completely determined by how you use your mind,
 > how you manage your critical resources, and how decisively you
-> act to achieve the imposible with very few resources.
+> act to achieve the imposible with very few resources.<span>"</span>
 > <br/>
 > **Mike Michalowicz, The Toilet Paper Entrepreneur**.

-Making a website can be expensive.
-You need:<!--more-->
+Making a website the common way can be expensive.
+Normally you will need:<!--more-->
 - Domain name (~$15USD yearly) _The name of your page_.
 - Hosting (~$96USD yearly) _The server where your files are located_.
 - Designer (~$400USD).